shivanaguttiadi/Adi_DevOps_Answers/Adi_DevOps_Details.md

 7. Extensibility: Kubernetes is highly extensible and customizable, with a rich ecosystem of plugins, extensions, and integrations.
 It provides APIs and extension points for integrating with third-party tools and services, enabling users to tailor Kubernetes to their specific requirements.

-For Kubernetes, you can find interview questions and answers on platforms like GitHub by searching for repositories dedicated to Ansible interview preparation.
+For Kubernetes, you can find interview questions and answers on platforms like GitHub by searching for repositories dedicated to Kubernetes interview preparation.
 These repositories typically contain a curated list of common Ansible interview questions along with their answers, providing a convenient resource for candidates looking to prepare for Kubernetes-related discussions.

 ** Kubernetes Quetions and Answers▶️**
 [**click here**](https://github.com/shivanaguttiadi/Adi_DevOps_Preparation_Repo/blob/DevOps_Answers_Kubernetes/Kubernetes_Answers_README.md)